Our Pick of the Best Hiking Boots with Ankle Support In 2022

 2. Lowa Renegade GTX Mid

 The Lowa Renegade GTX Mid is a highly popular boot that provides excellent durability and foot protection, making it an excellent choice for hikers who frequently traverse difficult terrain.
 The Renegades are not inexpensive, but they are well worth the money if you are looking for a shoe that provides exceptional support for your ankles and a high level of stability.
-After a brief period during which they need to be broken in, these boots are really comfortable.
+After a brief period during which they need to be broken in, these boots are comfortable.

 Anyone looking for a boot that is dependable, long-lasting, and has a secure framework around the ankle would do well to consider the Renegades because of their incredibly excellent quality.